gouthamnaveen/mva/README.md

 The forecast (or test) data.
 Kindly maintain the shape of the array as (time,ensemble-members,grid-points).

-_Note-I_: Kindly respect the array shapes even if the computation is done for one time/grid point/ensemble member.
+_Note_: Kindly respect the array shapes even if the computation is done for one time/grid point/ensemble member.

 ## _Methods:_